 What is Bitcoin?

-Bitcoin is a monetary system or form of digital currency that uses peer-to-peer technology and operates with no central authority such as a government or a central bank.
-Bitcoin is open source and public, and can be used by anyone.
+Bitcoin is a monetary system or form of digital currency that is used as a medium for peer-to-peer transactions.
+It is open source and public, and can be used by anyone.
 We also offer pricing charts for ethereum prices, litecoin prices, ripple prices, dash prices, bitcoin cash prices, monero prices, iota prices, and nem prices.

 Bitcoin: A Brief History